Fed official: Bank rules under review in wake of SVB failure - KESQ

 Martin Gruenberg, chairman of the FDIC, and Nellie Liang, the Treasury undersecretary for domestic finance, also testified Tuesday.
 On Wednesday, all three will testify to a House committee.

-Gruenberg said the FDIC, which insures bank deposits, and the Fed and Treasury, took steps to protect the two banks’ depositors to prevent a broader bank run, in which customers would swiftly withdraw their funds and can cause even healthy banks to buckle.
+Gruenberg said the FDIC, which insures bank deposits, and the Fed and Treasury took steps to protect the two banks’ depositors to prevent a broader bank run, in which customers swiftly withdraw their funds and which can cause even healthy banks to buckle.

 “I think there would have been a contagion,” Gruenberg said, “and I think we would have been in a worse situation today.”